 - When you sell a paperback version, you will earn 60 percent of each sale.

-- When you sell a Kindle version, you will earn 70 percent of each sale.
+- When you sell a Kindle version, you will earn 70 percent of each sale in selected countries or 35 percent in all countries.

 - When you sell a book through the Expanded Distribution Network, you will only earn 40 percent of each sale.